sagnikbanerjee15/Corn_vs_PS/README.md

 1. Raw reads from all 128 samples were mapped to both AGPv4 and the PS genome using STAR (v2.7.9a).
 Each execution produced a mapped file in bam format and unmapped reads were output also.

 1a.
 Merge unmapped reads from all 128 samples.

 2. Unmapped reads were assembled denovo using spades (v3.15.4) with kmer length set to 101.
 No other de novo assemblers were explored to reduce complexity.
+Final assembled transcripts are in /90daydata/maizegdb/sagnik/CORN_VS_PS/PS_SALSA_annotation/denovo_assembly/all_unmapped_merged.
+We chose to move forward with the hard_filtered_transcripts.fasta

 3. [Previous approach] De novo assembled sequences from all 128 samples were merged together.
 De novo assembly from each sample generated about 25K transcripts.
 CD-HIT (v4.8.1) was used to cluster them at a threshold of 0.8.
 Rerun CHIT again only on the representative clusters but now with local alignment.
 Also look at coverage.